Updated Standings For NJPW G1 Climax 33 | 411MANIA

 Updated Standings For NJPW G1 Climax 33

-New Japan Pro Wrestling held night five of the NJPW G1 Climax tournament, and the standings have been updated.
+New Japan Pro Wrestling held night six of the NJPW G1 Climax tournament, and the standings have been updated.
 You can find our full review of the show here.

 Block A: